OhMedrano/konYo/README.md

 8/6
+		...I tend to use this README to help me troubleshoot.
+It's a version of the rubber ducky method, except I won't be talking to myself outloud.
+Also, figuring that some of my friends might find this repo, I'll detail each part of it;
+		so you can follow along with the code.

+		So I shall be addressing this as if I'm talking to you.

+		Yes.

+		You.

+		Lets' continue.

 		Ok so, the angular app is coming along.
 I had to use Yeoman for a scaffolding.
 For some reason, they never bother updating their tutorials since a lot of the controller functions weren't working.
 After checking into the problem, I find that the version of angular that the tutorial uses and the one it loads, are different.